b45ch1/algopy/README.rst

-ALGOPY, a library for Automatic Differentation (AD) in Python
+AlgoPy, a library for Automatic Differentation (AD) in Python
 -------------------------------------------------------------

 Description:
-    ALGOPY allows you to differentiate functions implemented as computer programs by using Algorithmic Differentiation (AD) techniques in the forward and reverse mode.
+    AlgoPy allows you to differentiate functions implemented as computer programs by using Algorithmic Differentiation (AD) techniques in the forward and reverse mode.

+    The forward mode propagates univariate Taylor polynomials of arbitrary order.
+    Hence it is also possible to use AlgoPy to evaluate higher-order derivative tensors.

-    Speciality of ALGOPY is the possibility to differentiate functions that contain matrix functions as +,-,*,/, dot, solve, qr, eigh, cholesky.
+    Speciality of AlgoPy is the possibility to differentiate functions that contain matrix functions as +,-,*,/, dot, solve, qr, eigh, cholesky.

 Rationale:
-    ALGOPY is a research prototype striving to provide state of the art algorithms.
-    The ultimative goal is to provide high performance algorithms that can be used to differentiate dynamic systems  (ODEs, DAEs, PDEs) and static systems (linear/nonlinear systems of equations).
-Most algorithms are implemented as Single Program Multiple Data (SPMD).
-The code is very similar to NumPy and it is a design goal to have a one to one correspondence.
+    Many programs for scientific computing make use of numerical linear algebra.
+    The defacto standard for array manipulations in Python is NumPy.
+    AlgoPy allows you to write code that can either be evaluated by NumPy, or with AlgoPy with little or no modifications to your code.

-    I.e., in most cases code that can be differentiated using ALGOPY can also be evaluated with NumPy.
+    Note that this does not mean that any code you wrote can be differentiated with AlgoPy, but rather that you can write code that can be evaluated with or without AlgoPy.

 Documentation:
     Available at http://packages.python.org/algopy/